to perpetuate the memory and history of our dead

 Part 1 Bombed at sea

-While en route from Singapore to Rangoon, the US and Dutch POWs were part of a three-ship convoy.
+While en route from Singapore to Burma, the US and Dutch POWs were part of a three-ship convoy.
 The convoy came under a bombing attack by US B-24s, probably flying out of India or Ceylon.
 One of the transports (Nichimei Maru) carrying many Dutch Prisoners and the accompanying gunboat were sunk (no Americans were on that transport).
 The ship carrying the US POWs (Moji Maru) was hit in the stern and damaged but continued on to Burma.
 By the time they approached the port, the ship was listing badly so the guards herded the prisoners to one side of the ship in an effort to correct the list.

 Nichimei Maru (sunk)